 - During this 10 second animation you must use:

 - Properties: Change the colors, the Alpha of the Symbols

 - Rotate on Tween: At least one time for each letter

-- THIS IS A ONE-DAY ASSIGNMENT.
-At the end of Block Day Class, hand in an SWF file called 2lastnameName.
+- THIS IS A TWO-DAY ASSIGNMENT.
+At the end of Tuesday’s class, hand in an SWF file called 2lastnameName.